discolabs/disco_app/README.md

 In those cases, please consider taking the time to raise an issue or pull request against the DiscoApp repository.
 If contributing code, please make sure to update the relevant section of this README as well.

+## Releasing
+To create a new release of the application:

+1. Ensure the CHANGELOG is up to date by reviewing all commits since the last release;
+2. Ensure the README is accurate and up to date by reviewing all commits since the last release;
+3. Update `lib/disco_app/version.rb` with the new version number;
+4. Run `bundle install` to update `Gemfile.lock` with the new version number;
+5. Update references to the latest version number in the README;
+6. Create a new commit with a commit message `vX.Y.Z`, where `X.Y.Z` is the version number;
+7. Tag the new commit with a tag `X.Y.Z`;
+8. `git push && git push --tags` to push the new release.

+See [an example release commit][].

+[an example release commit]: https://github.com/discolabs/disco_app/commit/0cb60a1c212f480af85ebb7c42188befb932a818